 So which Kilimanjaro route is best?

-Which route did I personally chose for my 2017 climb of Kilimanjaro?
-Lemosho.
+When I climbed Kilimanjaro in 2017, after much research I chose Lemosho.
 It was a great balance of time, success rate, and scenery, and I would definitely recommend it.

 Thoughts on Choosing a Kilimanjaro Guide

 Once you have a good idea of which route you want to climb, it’s time to choose a guide.
 This could be the subject of a whole other post, but I’ll share a few thoughts here.